 - All abstracts will be evaluated by the Programme Committee.

-- For each topic, 3 or 4 members of the Programme Committee will rate each abstract which will have been anonymised prior to evaluation.
+- For each topic, a minimum of 3 or 4 members of the Programme Committee will rate each abstract which will have been anonymised prior to evaluation.

-For abstracts submitted for oral presentation, the following procedure will apply:
+For abstracts submitted for oral presentations, the following procedure will apply:

-- The five highest rated abstracts for each topic will be selected as oral presentations for inclusion in the final programme.
+- The five highest rated abstracts for each topic will be selected as in person oral presentations for inclusion in the final programme.

-- Abstracts that have not been accepted for oral presentation can be selected for poster presentations as long as they reach the required threshold average mark.
+- Abstracts that have not been accepted for oral presentation can be selected for virtual oral presentation or poster presentations as long as they reach the required threshold average mark.